lucywu12/leetcode/README.md

 Each day, I will attempt to solve the problem at https://adventofcode.com/2023 (my username is lucywu12) I will say it might get questionable because of finals and life, but I will do my best

+12/12: Fertilizer
+- Puzzle 1
+I was really inspired to take this one on!
+What i liked that i did was not iterate over all the numbers...but just my seeds!
+However, I ran into a lot of issues figuring out how to read in the file (stringstream is very underrated) Major logic issue was applying the transformations after each line Fixed that by assigning to a temp array and then copying back to my seed array to avoid overwriting and confusing the transformation

 12/1: Trebuchet
 - Puzzle 1
 This was super fun!
 I actually got it exactly right on the first try which has never happened for me before.